andrasq/node-docs/event-loop-blocked.md

 Conclusions
 -----------

+The event loop may be blocked in unexpected ways.
+We suspected some delay for serializing the data (though there is no reason for it, the call could just as easily have implemented non-blocking serialization), but we were astounded at the difference between two different versions of the same library.

 On a side note, it turns out there are packages out there that do this, but it was literally faster to implement than to search for and download.